Ford straight-six engine: 300

 The 4918 cc six was first offered in the F-Series for 1965.
 It is essentially a 240 cuin with a longer stroke of 3.98 in.
 The two engines are nearly identical; the differences are in the rotating assembly and combustion chamber sizes in the head (the heads are interchangeable).
 It produced 170 hp (gross).
-The 300 became the base F-Series engine in 1978 at 119 hp (horsepower number changes due to Ford switching to net power ratings in 1971).
+The 300 became the base F-Series engine in 1975 at 119 hp (horsepower number changes due to Ford switching to net power ratings in 1972).
 Power outputs were increased to roughly 122 hp during the early 1980s, before fuel injection was introduced.
 This became the primary engine of the line, eclipsing the 240.
 Unlike the Falcon engine, it featured separate intake and exhaust manifolds, which could be easily replaced with aftermarket manifolds offering the promise of even more power, through the installation of larger carburetors and a higher flowing exhaust system.

 Also during the late 1960s and early 1970s, the 300 was used in larger vehicles such as dump trucks, many weighing into the 15,000 lb to 20,000 lb range.
-These engines were equipped with a higher flow HD (Heavy Duty) exhaust manifold and forged crankshafts and rods since the engines were going to be constantly working in the 3,000–4,000 rpm range.
-These rare yet effective manifolds had a much higher exhaust flow rate because many of these engines would spend hours at 3,000 rpm or more.
-Due to their straightforward and high flowing design, enthusiasts often seek these manifolds out because they allow turbochargers to be easily retrofitted to the engine.
+These engines were equipped with a higher flow HD (Heavy Duty) exhaust manifold and forged crankshafts and rods, as the engines would be constantly working in the 3,000–4,000 rpm range.
+Due to their high-flowing design, enthusiasts often seek these manifolds out because they allow turbochargers to be easily retrofitted to the engine.